AlyssaWendt/Algos/Big O/Study_Guide.md

 <storng>Factorial complexity</strong> is represented as O(N!).

-* The processing time of factorial algorithms grows exponentially(roughlyspeaking).
+* The processing time of factorial algorithms grows exponentially(roughly speaking).
 * These algorithms are highly inefficient and should be avoided at all costs.